h5py/h5py/docs/high/file.rst

 possible to adjust the behavior of the chunk *cache* when opening the file.

 The parameters controlling this behavior are prefixed by ``rdcc``, for *raw data chunk cache*.
+They apply to all datasets unless specifically changed for each one.

 * ``rdcc_nbytes`` sets the total size (measured in bytes) of the raw data chunk cache for each dataset.
-The default size is 1 MB.
+The default size is 1 MiB.
   This should be set to the size of each chunk times the number of chunks that are likely to be needed in cache.
 * ``rdcc_w0`` sets the policy for chunks to be